 Accessible from any location: rather than being restricted to installations on individual computers, an application can be accessed from anywhere with an internet enabled device.

-Applications can be customized and white labelled: with some software, customization is available meaning it can be altered to suit the needs and branding of a particular customer.
+Applications can be customized and white labeled: with some software, customization is available meaning it can be altered to suit the needs and branding of a particular customer.

 Here are the characteristics of SaaS service model:

-· The Software are maintained by the vendor rather than where they are running.
+- The Software is maintained by the vendor rather than where they are running.

-· The license to the software may be subscription based or usage based.
-And it is billed on recurring basis.
+- The license to the software may be subscription based or usage based.
+And it is billed on a recurring basis.

-· SaaS applications are cost effective since they do not require any maintenance at end user side.
+- SaaS applications are cost effective since they do not require any maintenance at the end user side.

-· SaaS offers share data model.
-Therefore, multiple users can share single instance of infrastructure.
-It is not required to hard code the functionality for individual users.
+- SaaS offers shared data model.
+Therefore, multiple users can share a single instance of infrastructure.
+It is not required to hardcode the functionality for individual users.

-· All users are running same version of the software.
+- All users are running the same version of the software.